MadelineRLuth/MadelineRLuth.github.io/index.md

 ## Undergraduate Education and Research
 Previously, I obtained my B.S. in Microbiology from UC Riverside, where I worked as an undergraduate research assistant in the labs of [David Crowley](https://profiles.ucr.edu/app/home/profile/crowley) and [Sharon L. Walker](https://drexel.edu/engineering/about/faculty-staff/W/walker-sharon/).
 In 2015, I was awarded the $5,000 [UCR Chancellor's Research Fellowship](https://se.ucr.edu/research/chancellor_fellowship) to complete my [University Honors](https://honors.ucr.edu) thesis titled "Effect of Material Properties on Bacterial Attachment to Thin Film Photocatalytic Titanium Dioxide."

-## Current Research Areas and Interests
-* Drug discovery and development in parasites and other pathogens
-* Analysis of large-scale omics datasets to understand the mechanisms of drug resistance
-* High-throughput phenotypic screening

 # My GitHub Repositories
 Most of my work involves identifying drug targets and drug resistance mechanisms in malaria parasites through the process of *in vitro* evolution and whole genome analysis ([IVIEWGA](https://www.ncbi.nlm.nih.gov/pubmed/29451780#)).
 Doing so requires building bioinformatics pipelines to analyze genomic data at scale.
 The following repositories represent my work in pipeline development and their applications in *P. falciparum* (the malaria parasite) as well as side projects in *S. cerevisiae* and *T. gondii*.